medialab/minet/docs/cli.md

   -n, --normalized-url-cache    Whether to normalize url cache used to assess if
                                 some url was already visited.
   -O, --output-dir OUTPUT_DIR   Output directory.
 Defaults to `crawl`.
+  -p, --processes PROCESSES     Number of processes for the crawler process
+                                pool.
+  --retries RETRIES             Number of times to retry on timeout & common
+                                network-related issues.
+Defaults to `0`.
   --spoof-user-agent            Whether to use a plausible random "User-Agent"
                                 header when making requests.
   -t, --threads THREADS         Number of threads to use.
 You can use `0` if you